libreops/librenet-ansible/README.md

 The main playbook that is responsible for all the roles.

-It deploys a diaspora pod with mariadb/mysql on a CentOS7 server.
+It deploys a diaspora pod with PostgreSQL on a CentOS 7 server.

 Run with:
 ```